MysteryPancake/Houdini-Fun/Vexember.md

 <img src="./images/vexembersine.png" width="500">

-We can fix this by moving sine a little, either manually or with `fit11()`.
+We can fix it by remapping the range to 0 to 1, either manually or with `fit11()`.

 ```js
 float sdf = length(v@P);